 A majority of people – almost two-thirds (62%) – have given their backing to calls to make it illegal to park on pavements.

-The research, from Startline Motor Finance, comes after the Local Government Association (LGA) demanded new powers to enforce a ban in England.
+The research, from Startline Motor Finance, comes after the Local Government Association (LGA) demanded new powers to enforce a ban in England

-The surveyshowed that 28% think that parking on pavements is “just lazy”, while 23% believe that motorists should leave the way clear for pedestrians and 21% labelled it “annoying”.
+The survey showed that 28% think that parking on pavements is “just lazy”, while 23% believe that motorists should leave the way clear for pedestrians and 21% labelled it “annoying”.

-However, a similar proprtion (24%) said that it is often possible to park on pavements and still leave space for pedestrians and 14% defended themselves by insisting they only park on the pavement to drop someone off or pop into a shop.
+However, a similar proportion (24%) said that it is often possible to park on pavements and still leave space for pedestrians and 14% defended themselves by insisting they only park on the pavement to drop someone off or pop into a shop.

 Pavement parking is currently only banned in London, where councils have powers to exempt certain roads.